The Future of Apex: Exclusive Season 8 Interview

 You guys introduced a lot of changes to the ranking system for – Season 8.
 What was the thought process behind that decision?

-The process is to sit down and talk about ranked play and talk about what we want to see.
+The process is to sit down and talk about play and talk about what we want to see.
 We have goals for and the ranked play – what are the pillars of ranked play, what does it mean for our game, and what do we want to accomplish with ranked play.
 This – Season we set our sights on a couple of those pillars and decided to take a hard look at them.
 Those are the health of the game and the quality of matchmaking.
 In future – Season s you may see some other changes that address the other pillars and other goals we have for ranked play, but this time it was about health and top quality.
 We’ve listened to a lot of feedback from our pros and players, and we always want to stay in touch and get our game modes in the best possible state.

 That would be cool, we would love to see that.
 We have a competitive division on our team, so they have certain goals in mind.
-I know we talk about going pro quite a bit, the are there to bring more amateur players to Predator and let them build their own path to a team.
+I know we talk about going pro quite a bit, the rankings are there to bring more amateur players to Predator and let them their own path to a team.

 We need 20 teams in a match, so if you watch an ALGS match, you’ll see teams you may have never heard of, so these are just people trying to make it to the top.